TritonDataCenter/rfd/rfd/0079/README.md

 In addition to this, it's desirable that users should be able to associate custom tags with any given sha1 sum, though not strictly required.

 It will be easily discernible which project tags a given service changed in.
-Services will support custom user tags that will be associated with the service's project sha1 sum.

 ## Endpoints